A QUESTION OF LIFE, RELIGION,

 Q. It's a big question and one perhaps that will never be fully answered...

-Q. We have talked quite about about authoritarianism and how this quenches the spirit of truth, especially in relation to the individual's search for religious truth.
+Q. We have talked quite about about authoritarianism and how this quenches the spirit of emet (truth), especially in relation to the individual's search for religious emet (truth).
 We've also talked about democracy, its strengths and its weaknesses.
 But I'd like to steer the conversation around to some theological principles if I may.

 A. We have made no dogmatic pronouncements on the subject because there are too many unanswered questions.
-Our people must have the freedom to explore within the context that God is Sovereign and that Christ the Redeemer is literally the "second Adam"...
+Our people must have the freedom to explore within the context that Elohim (God) is Sovereign and that Messiah the Redeemer is literally the "second Adam"...
+(1 Cor.15:22).

 Q. Meaning, that the doctrine of universal atonement must be preserved?

 A. Yes.
-Doctrines like reincarnation undermine totally the atonement and the unique ministry of Christ.
-This is not an area we are given to compromise because its consequences are utterly antithetical to the Christian faith.
+Doctrines like reincarnation undermine totally the atonement and the unique ministry of Messiah.
+This is not an area we are given to compromise because its consequences are utterly antithetical to the Christian/Messianic emunah (faith).
 If the atonement has no basis in reality, then we might just as well become New Agers.
-But we know that this doctrine is satanic, not simply because it contradicts Biblical teachings, but because we have experienced and tested its spirit and observed the demonic influence behind it.
+But we know the latter doctrine is satanic, not simply because it contradicts Biblical teachings, but because we have experienced and tested its spirit and observed the demonic influence behind it.

-Q. Couldn't the "second Adam" passage in scripture be interpreted to mean that Adam was the first of a certain kind of human and that Christ was the last, that in Christ a new type of human is being created?
+Q. Couldn't the 'second Adam' passage in scripture be interpreted to mean that Adam was the first of a certain kind of human and that Messiah was the last, that in Messiah a new type of human is being created?

 A. You are suggesting pre-Adamites who were a different species.
-That is the doctrine of the theistic evolutionists who postulate that there were ape-men before Adam, that God took an "ape-man" and breathed into it to create a homo sapiens.
+That is the doctrine of the theistic evolutionists who postulate that there were ape-men before Adam, that Elohim (God) took an 'ape-man' and breathed into it to create a homo sapiens.
 It is an interesting theory but it does violence to the scriptures.
 There isn't a shred of evidence that ape-men ever existed, either scientifically or scripturally.

 Q. Is it not true that astronomy has now stretched out space to infinity where distance is measured in light-years?
 If it takes tens of thousands of light-years for light to reach us from distant stars, then surely that is proof that the universe is millions of years old?

 A. Maybe, I don't know.
 Nobody knows.
-I do know of one theory, which is quite credible, which states that the speed of light has been decreasing over time.
+I do know of one theory, which has possible merit, which states that the speed of light has been decreasing over time.

 Q. You mean, that it isn't a constant as physicists maintain?

-We have no revelation on this subject and there is no doubt a reason why the Lord does not intend us to know.
+We have no revelation on this subject and there is no doubt a reason why Yahweh does not intend us to know.

 Q. What might that be?

-A. To encourage us to search and explore -- God loves creativity.
+A. To encourage us to search and explore -- Elohim (God) loves creativity.
 He wants us to find out things for ourselves and not just to be spoon-fed by revelation.
-That is the way we spiritually grow and mature.
+That is a way we spiritually grow and mature.

-Q. Is it not strange, if we are the only human beings in the universe, that God has created such a vast cosmos with trillions of stars?
+Q. Is it not strange, if we are the only human beings in the universe, that Elohim (God) has created such a vast cosmos with millions of galaxies and trillions of stars?
 Why would He do such a thing?

 Q. What about the UFO phenomenon?
 Does this not suggest that other life forms exist in the universe?

 A. Perhaps.
 This is a big subject which I wish to speak in detail on another time as this phenomenon is a part of the great end-time delusion.
 But yes, I accept that there are other life-forms and possibly other probation planets like our own with good and evil beings.
 This is my opinion.
-However, I do not believe we should expect to be guided by extra-terrestrial life forms, or that God has made provision in the Scriptures for such to come and teach us.
-I certainly do not believe the Lord has ever commissioned such to teach us the Gospel of Salvation.
-When He has wanted spiritual teachers, He has raised up prophets and apostles from our own earth-bound stock.
+However, I do not believe we should expect to be guided by extra-terrestrial life forms, or that Elohim (God) has made provision in the Scriptures for such to come and teach us, even if fallen Watcher malakim (angels) may have one visited us, pretending to be gods and creators of humanity, and illegally spawning giants (nefilim) with human women (Gen.6:4).
+I certainly do not believe Yahweh has ever commissioned such to teach us the Besorah (Gospel) of Salvation.
+When He has wanted spiritual teachers, He has raised up nevi'im (prophets) and apostles from our own earth-bound stock.

 Q. Therefore you would counsel against expecting salvation from outer space?